-Home learning comprises of three weekly tasks:
+This year home learning will comprise of three weekly tasks.

 Reading - we expect all children to read at home or be read to at least 5x each week.
-When you have read with your child, please comment and sign their Home-School Diary, Reading plays such an important part in our curriculum; it is essential that children develop a love of reading and enjoy reading a wide range of texts.
+When you have read with your child, please comment and sign their Reading, Spelling and Homework diary.
+Reading plays such an important part in our curriculum, it is essential that children develop a love of reading and enjoy reading a wide range of texts.

-Spelling - spellings are set every Friday for a test the following Friday.
-These are stuck into the reading records.
+- Spelling spelling lists will be sent home at the beginning of each half term.
+The dates on the list identify when the spellings will be reviewed in school.
+This will be on a Friday.
 You can practise at home using the look, cover, say, write and check method.
 The spellings will include all of the words that the children should know by the end of Year 2.

-Number Facts - to link into our 'Teaching for Mastery' approach, children will be asked to practise weekly number facts.
+Please see our 'Key Spelling' booklet which identifies the spellings children will be focusing on in each year group.
+The spellings can be found on our school website. - Number Facts to link into our 'Teaching for Mastery' approach, children will be asked to practise weekly number facts.
 This could link to counting, ways to make a specific number or learning number bonds to 10, 20 and 100 or multiplication and division facts for the 2, 5 and 10x tables.
-These may be mental, paper or online activities, such as Times Table Rock Stars.
+These may be paper or online activities, such as Times Table Rock Stars.
 Please see our 'No Nonsense Number Fact' booklet which identifies the key facts children will be focusing on each half term.
-The booklet can be found on our school website.
-These will be broken down into smaller steps each week, which will be stuck in the reading record.
+The booklet can be found on our school